• Skip to primary navigation

 Want a thicker soup?
 Just use less broth.

-If you’re watching sodium, consider skipping the kosher salt and using your own homemade chicken bone broth.
+If you’re watching your sodium, consider skipping the kosher salt and using your own homemade chicken bone broth.
 This will reduce the amount of sodium by about half.

 Storage